 - Shareholders’ equity – when the net assets of foreign subsidiaries are translated to SEK (translation exposure).

-For the Group as a whole, there is a balance between inflow and outflow in foreign currencies are matched, which effectively limits the Group’s transaction exposure.
-Limited transaction exposure arises when certain of the Group’s production units in Europe make purchases of raw tobacco in USD, and through the European operations’ exports of lighters and matches in USD.
+A large part of the Group’s inflow and outflow in foreign currencies are matched, which effectively limits the Group’s transaction exposure.
+Transaction exposure arises when certain of the Group’s production units in Europe make purchases of raw tobacco in USD, and through the European operations’ exports of lighters and matches in USD.
 The largest exposure is in NOK due to the sales of snus in Norway which is produced in Sweden.

 The anticipated commercial net currency flow in the same currencies (transaction exposure) amounts to 1,227 MSEK on an annual basis.
 It is divided as following; 680 MSEK in NOK (55 percent), 191 MSEK in USD (16 percent), 177 MSEK in EUR (14 percent), 63 MSEK in DKK (5 percent), 49 MSEK in PHP (4 percent) and in other currencies 67 MSEK (5 percent).
 As Swedish Match’s transaction exposures are limited, few hedging transactions are executed.
 The hedging transactions are, if any, based on risk exposures, current market conditions and other strategic considerations.
 At December 31, 2017, no transaction exposure for 2018 has been hedged.
 A general rise of 10 percent in the value of the SEK against all of the Group’s transaction currencies is estimated to reduce consolidated earnings before tax by 99 MSEK (70), of which 68 MSEK in NOK, 19 MSEK in USD, 18 MSEK in EUR and other currencies will net increase earnings by 6 MSEK.